faridjc/wp-tezos-nft-gallery/README.txt

 This plugin uses objkt.com public API v3 to obtain data automatically, without any action required when new NFTs are added to the wallet address configured.

+This plugin or its developers are not linked with the Tezos Fundation or any Tezos-related legal entity.
+All trademarks belong to their respective owners.

 IMPORTANT: This will plugin will *NOT* ask you to connect your wallet or authorize any signature or transaction to the blockchain.

 == Installation and usage ==